rabumaabraham/CODSOFT-TASK1/README.md

 # To-Do List CLI Application

-This is a simple To-Do List Manager built using Python.
-It allows users to manage and organize their tasks efficiently in the command line interface.
+This is a fully functional To-Do List CLI Application built using python, during my python programming internship at CodSoft.
+This simple To-Do List CLI Application allows users to manage and organize their tasks efficiently in the command line interface.
 With this app, users can:

 - Add, edit, delete, and mark tasks as done
 - View all tasks and their statuses